 It is possible that the phase space is governed by the subconscious mind.
 This means that the practitioner is able to contact the subconscious while in the phase state.
-During everyday life, the subconscious mind sends information based determined by calculations capabilities. enormous However, humans neither hear nor perceive these signals because people are accustomed to receiving information linguistically.
-The subconscious mind hardly operates within limitations of language.
-Communication subconscious mind on a conscious level is only possible within the phase.
+During everyday life, the subconscious mind sends information based calculations determined by enormous capabilities.
+However, humans neither hear nor perceive these signals because people are accustomed to receiving information linguistically.
+The subconscious mind hardly operates within of language.
+Communication the limitations with the subconscious mind on a conscious level is only possible within the phase.
 If all phase objects are created and controlled by the subconscious mind, then it is possible to use them as translators.
 For example, when talking to a person in the phase, normal words are heard while the object and communicated information is controlled by the subconscious mind.